Day 1: Arrive Trento

 - 2 Dinners.

-- Taxi transfer as on day 2 as per itinerary.
+- Taxi transfers on day 2 and day 6 as per itinerary.

 - Route notes, maps and detailed information pack.